 I tried to learn to meditate.
 I burned a lot of incense, and bought a little rug at Pier One to sit on in the middle of my room.
 I even took a class once.
 The Student Union had these activities you could sign up for and pay the fees on your bursar bill.
 Like they had skydiving classes, whitewater rafting, hiking expeditions, ballroom dancing lessons, all of this outdoorsman, Teddy Roosevelt kind of shit, so kids from big cities could ride horses and camp in tents and meet girls who didn’t wear bras.
 I really wanted to take the skydiving, but every class landed on the day of a test of one of my night classes.
 Instead, I scoured that catalog, and signed up for this meditation class that promised to help me find inner peace in a single three-hour session on a Saturday morning.

 The class was at Briscoe quad, one of the big party dorms up north of campus.
 I’d only been there once or twice; some friend of an old ex from my freshman year lived there and we visited her a few times.
-Her friend had a full-time hobby of fucking random dudes the way most people collect baseball cards.
+Her friend had a full-time hobby of having relations with random dudes the way most people collect baseball cards.
 (So did the ex, but I didn’t find that out until after she moved in with me, which was wonderful.)
-She seriously, while we were sitting in her dorm one Friday night, called some dude and left a message on his roommate’s answering machine saying “Bobby, pick up, it’s 6:00 on Friday night and I really want to suck your dick tonight!”
+Anyway, this was a dorm of questionable choices, and everyone there was virtually guaranteed a large bill for damages from RHS at the end of the year, because someone would have thrown a flaming couch out of the window.

 Meditation class was in a tiny classroom next to the weight machines in the dorm’s gym.
-It was taught by some middle-aged hippy chick that ran a meditation/bodyworks place out of a tiny hut that later became Tom Donohue’s CD store after I left town.
+It was taught by some middle-aged hippy mama that ran a meditation/bodyworks place out of a tiny hut that later became Tom Donohue’s CD store after I left town.
 Exactly two people signed up for an 8:00 AM Saturday class: me, and this other girl, a frumpy librarian type that reminded me of a random SNL character.
-As the class got more boring, I realized this girl had no friends and had the same social fears and awkwardness as me, and I knew it would not take much effort to convert this into a date situation.
-And last night’s fuck-buddy had given me an open invitation to come back to her dorm after class and continue what we started the night before, which also wasn’t conducive to clearing my mind of every thought.
+As the class got more boring, I realized this girl probably had no friends and had the same social fears and awkwardness as me, and I knew it would not take much effort to convert this into a date situation, which is horrible.

 I learned nothing in the class, except that my breathing was wrong.
 I thought breathing was an automatic reflex, but I guess I was doing it too much from my chest or doing it out from my chest and not my stomach, or something.
 I don’t know, it mostly confused me by making me think about my breathing, which made me not be able to not think about my breathing.
 The desire to meditate, along with the desire to become enlightened, faded and I quickly became obsessed with writing a vector graphics Missile Command game for linux, or lifting weights, or something else.

 The campus was empty in the winter cold, one of those eerie Saturday mornings when nobody was around.
-I hiked over to the Brad’s Bagels and got my usual hangover cure, an everything with cream cheese and a giant vat of Coke, and thought about walking across the street for another round of conjugals, but decided it would be a bad idea.
-Instead, I walked home, plodding for three miles in the wind and cold, listening to a Henry Rollins spoken word album, thinking about writing, thinking about what to do next.
+I hiked over to the Brad’s Bagels and got my usual hangover cure, an everything with cream cheese and a giant vat of Coke.
+After quickly consuming that, I walked home, plodding for three miles in the wind and cold, listening to a Henry Rollins spoken word album, thinking about writing, thinking about what to do next.